 Dashboard blocks can be resized and rearranged to any layout that fits your needs.
 To move a block, grab the block’s header bar with your mouse and move it around the dashboard.
 To resize a block, grab its bottom right corner with your mouse and expand or contract it vertically or horizontally.

 Block configuration – the settings that handle the data displayed and the style of its presentation – can be edited any time after initial block creation.
-To edit a block, hover your mouse over the block's title bar and click the "Edit" icon (gear).
-This will take you to a screen where the configuration can be changed.
+To edit a block, hover your mouse over the block’s title bar and click the “gear” icon.
+This will open a menu with an “Edit Settings”.
+Clicking that option will take you to a screen where the configuration can be changed.

 Each block type is different; check out each type’s entry in the documentation for details on editing its respective configuration.